honeypieio/shrubcoop.org/content/events/free-mondays-with-shrub.md

 Can't wait to see you there.

-We will be taking all of the COVID related safety precautions. **Please come with a mask, following the floor markings** and we will take care of the rest.
+We will be taking all of the COVID related safety precautions. **Please come with a mask, follow the floor markings** and we will take care of the rest.

 ##### How to get there